tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 lsps:

-> The 'lsps' container includes the list of TE LSP(s) that are instantiated for
+> The 'lsps' container includes the list of TE LSPs that are instantiated for
 > TE Tunnels.
 Refer to {{TE_LSPS}} for further details on the properties of a TE LSP.

-The model also contains two Remote Procedure Calls (RPCs) as shown in {{fig-te-tree-full}} and described below.
+The model also contains two Remote Procedure Calls (RPCs) as shown in {{AppendixB}} and described below.

 tunnels-path-compute:

-> A RPC to request path computation for a specific TE Tunnel.
+> An RPC to request path computation for a specific TE Tunnel.
 The RPC allows requesting path computation using atomic and stateless operation.
 A tunnel may also be configured in 'compute-only' mode to provide stateful path updates
 - see {{TE_TUNNELS}} for further details.